 The more active you are, the faster you will deplete your glycogen stores.

 Use supplements – some supplements can help release glycogen from your muscles to make it easier for your body to use for energy.
 Because you aren’t eating many carbs, these stores will not be replaced, and that means you will enter ketosis faster.
-These types of supplement are called glucose dispersal agents.
+These types of supplements are called glucose dispersal agents.
 Some of the best options include:

 - Alpha lipoic acid (ALA)